Oral Cancer Screenings Save Lives!

 - Alcohol consumption–Drinking alcohol more than doubles your risk of oral cancer

-30% of oral cancer is found on people without any risk factors!
+30% of oral cancer is found in people without any risk factors!
 30% that is crazy.
 Early detection is the answer to survival.
 If oral cancer is found in stage 3 or 4 there is only a 15% survival rate.
 Dr. McOmie doesn’t think this is acceptable in modern dentistry.
-We aim to not have a single cancer found in late stage, our goal is to find cancer early when treatment is simple and highly successful.
+We aim to not have single cancer found in late-stage, our goal is to find cancer early when treatment is simple and highly successful.

 Get Screened Regularly At Routine Dental Exams